 Genetic conditions (eg. Down syndrome and Fragile X syndrome), problems during pregnancy (a mother who drinks alcohol while pregnant may result in FASD baby), problems at the time of birth, health problems such as measles or meningitis and exposure to environmental toxins like lead or mercury can also cause an ID all of which maybe be approached through differing practices.

-ID may also be referred to as a ‘developmental disability’ which is a broader term that can also include ASD(autism spectrum disorders),cerebral palsy, developmental delay, and other disorders that occur during the developmental period (birth to age 18).
+ID may also be referred to as a ‘developmental disability’ which is a broader term that can also include ASD, cerebral palsy, developmental delay, and other disorders that occur during the developmental period (birth to age 18).

-As with all researched based practices it is worth considering the following when you are looking for an intervention or a program:
+As with all evidence based practices it is worth considering the following when you are looking for an intervention or a program:

 - There is a clear rationale behind the strategies being used